carloslodelar/cardano-course/handbook/module-3-peer-to-peer-p2p-networking.md

 }
 ```

-### Example of topology files for a stakepool
+### Example of topology files for a stake pool

-The block-producer node includes it's own relays (`x.x.x.x` and `y.y.y.y`) under local roots.
-Note that we use `"useLedgerAfterSlot": -1` to indicate that it should never use LedgerPeers.
+The block-producing node includes its own relays (`x.x.x.x` and `y.y.y.y`) under local roots.
+Note that the example uses `"useLedgerAfterSlot": -1` to indicate that it should never use `LedgerPeers`.

 ```json
 {